Rochester Bridge

-Rochester Bridge in Rochester, Medway was for centuries the lowest fixed crossing of the River Medway in South East England.
-There have been several generations of bridge at this spot, and the current "bridge" is in fact four separate bridges: the "Old" bridge and "New" bridge carrying the A2 road, "Railway" bridge carrying the railway and the "Service" bridge carrying service pipes and cables.
+Rochester Bridge is a bridge over the River Medway in Rochester, Kent, England.
+For centuries, it was the lowest fixed crossing of the river in South East England.
+There have been several generations of bridge at this spot, and the current "bridge" is in fact four separate bridges: the Old Bridge and New Bridge carrying the A2 road, Railway Bridge carrying the railway and the Service Bridge carrying service pipes and cables.
 The bridge links the towns of Strood and Rochester in Medway.
 All except the railway bridge are owned and maintained by the Rochester Bridge Trust.

 History

 Roman

 The Romans built a bridge across the River Medway as part of Watling Street, carrying traffic from London to Dover (the port for Continental Europe).
-This was almost certainly the first bridge at the site as the Romans were the first occupiers to have the necessary technology to bridge such a wide and fierce tidal river.
+This was almost certainly the first bridge at the site, and probably the earliest major bridge built in Britain by the Roman army, as the Romans were the first occupiers to have the necessary technology to bridge such a wide and fierce tidal river.
 The Roman engineers might have initially built a pontoon bridge to support and supply their invading armies; however this would have needed replacing by a stronger, more permanent bridge to support increased traffic.
-Victorian engineers discovered the Roman foundations when they were building the current "Old" bridge, they found that stone foundations had been used, probably to support a wooden deck.
+Victorian engineers discovered the Roman foundations when they were building the current Old Bridge; they found that stone foundations had been used, probably to support a wooden deck.

 Middle Ages

-A wooden bridge existed in the Middle Ages since at least the year 960.
+The piers of the Roman bridge survived well into the Middle Ages, supporting a timber deck with three beams of cross-planking.
 In 1264, Simon de Montfort besieged the gate house and set fire to the bridge as part of his successful attempt to take Rochester.
 In the latter part of the 14th century the bridge consisted of nine stone piers supporting a wooden superstructure.
 Administratively the responsibility for bridge was divided amongst local landowners and institutions.
 This worked reasonably well, though sometimes those liable refused to co-operate and had goods seized.
 In 1311 for instance the King's bailiff, William Mot, seized a horse and five cows from the tenants of Westerham, however Richard Trewe and Hamon le Brun "rescued" the animals back and Richard "beat the said William".
 Despite partial rebuilding, the bridge fell into disrepair and collapses occurred with the worrying frequency of about once a year.
 In 1339 the bridge was down for 24 weeks, then the first and third piers were found to be decayed (repairs estimated at £19 and £8 6s 8d).
 In 1361 the bridge was in a dangerous state for 3 weeks and a boat had to be hired as a ferry.
 In the winter of 1380–81 a large proportion of the bridge was carried away by the combined forces of meltwater and ice.
 In 1382, the bridge being impassible" a commission was appointed to enquire as to those responsible for its maintenance.
-The commission included John de Cobham who as supervisor of repairs ensured the bridge was passible by the following year.
+The commission included John de Cobham who as supervisor of repairs ensured the bridge was passable by the following year.